aaronbloomfield/ccc/hws/btcparser/index.md

 ### Provided files

 We have a number of files of the blockchain itself.
 Blockchain block counting is indexed from 0 (the genesis block), so a file that contains the first 10 blocks will contain blocks 0-9.
+Note that not all of the files below contain the genesis block!

 - Files with multiple blocks
     - [blk00000-f10.blk](blk00000-f10.blk) (2.3 Kb) contains the first 10 blocks